sbsdev/ansible-apt-test/README.md

 Minimal ansible playbook to test apt with local debs

-Since Ansible 1.6. the apt module of ansible supports the direct installation of deb packages.
+Since Ansible 1.6. the apt module supports the direct installation of deb packages.
 This can be useful for packages that you build yourself and you do not want to maintain a local repository.

 ``` yaml
 # Install a .deb package